We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Dark pool trading can also result in increased liquidity.
 Conversely, higher levels of off-exchange trading could reduce the liquidity found in traditional lit exchanges, culminating in higher transaction costs and less efficient markets for retail investors.

-Professional traders in dark pools have a competitive and information advantage over retail investors dealing on public exchanges.
-However, there is little evidence that dark pool trading leads to worse outcomes for retail investors.
+Professional traders in dark pools may have a competitive and informational advantage over retail investors dealing on public exchanges.
+However, there is limited evidence that dark pool trading, in itself, leads to worse outcomes for retail investors.

 Unless managing a substantial portfolio, retail traders are not going to drastically influence the market or other investors and will have little use for the anonymity that dark pool trading provides.
 Therefore, a retail investor typically has little use for dark pool trading despite its surge in popularity.